 After beginning her writing career by reviewing in the Guardian, Virginia began reviewing in the Times Literary Supplement in 1905.

 The Bloomsbury Group became famous in 1910 when it staged the Dreadnought hoax: the group dressed up as members of the Abyssinian royal family and convinced the Royal Navy to show them around the warship HMS Dreadnought.
-Virginia disguised herself as a bearded man.
+Woolf disguised herself as a bearded man.

 The British newspapers ran stories about the practical joke, and the Royal Navy was mocked for its indiscretion.